Subhajit-97/Cypress_Javascript/readme.txt

-node parallel-runner.js --> To run all the test cases in parallel mode node generate-report.js --> To generate merge report node file-runner.js --> You can select which test case you want to run by making file-config.json files mentioned testcases "Yes" & "No" node file-runner-parallel --> you can run multiple testcases in both sequential and parallel mode with single and multiple instances respectively
+node parallel-runner.js --> To run all the test cases in parallel mode node generate-report.js --> To generate merge report node file-runner.js --> You can select which test case you want to run by making file-config.json files mentioned testcases "Yes" & "No" node file-runner-parallel.js --> you can run multiple testcases in both sequential and parallel mode with single and multiple instances respectively
 --------------------------------------------------------------------------------
 Locators --> only supports css selector & Xpath (need to add plugin, if we want to use xpath) css selector --> tag#id, tag.class, tag[attribute='value'], tag.class[attribute='value']